kevinolega/callcentertrainingtips/_posts/2018-10-12-convergys-fail.md

 I asked myself in my mind.

-Apparently she saw my hesitation in my eyes.
+Apparently, she saw my hesitation in my eyes.

 I said I'll go with my first but I'll try to work while studying at the same time.